Quick Page Navigation (Tap to Expand)

 What is you refund policy?

 If you have been accepted, the program deposit is not refundable.
+Anything paid above and beyond the program deposit may qualify for a refund.
 If you are accepted and choose not to attend before the Final Payment Due Date (see Trip Details & Deadlines), you will be eligible for a partial refund as determined by our registration staff as funds are already invested in the trip.
 Cancellations made after the Final Payment Due Date (see Trip Details & Deadlines) will have severely limited refund amounts as funds are invested in the trip and your activities, room, and board reservations have been settled.
 If you must cancel after the Final Payment Due Date (see Trip Details & Deadlines) we recommend you find someone to fill your spot.

 Do you offer scholarships or sponsorships?